TRaven/Anbernic-RG35XX/README.md

 ### ROM Search
 GarlicOS doesn't have a ROM search by default.
 You can enable this functionality by uploading the [romSearch app](https://www.rg35xx.com/en/apps/apps-for-garlicos/).

+### ROM Collections
+If you want to enable some rom categorization functionality (i.e. putting your ROMs in a "Beaten" category or separate them out by genres) then use the [Collections mod](https://www.rg35xx.com/en/apps/mods-for-garlicos/).

 ## External Controller Support
 I have had luck with the "Microsoft Xbox 360 Wireless Controller for Windows" which come with a USB wireless adaptor.
 This adaptor will plug into a USB-C to USB-A adaptor which will plug into the USB-C port on the bottom of the RG35XX.
-Right now it's not workign quite right for me.
-WORKING ON IT!
+Right now I don't have it working with the Garlic main menu, but the games work.

 1. On the RG35XX, on the first SD card in the /misc directory (or partition if you're plugging the SD card directly to your computer) create a file named waitForUSB (no extension).
 1. While you're in there, back up /mnt/mmc/CFW/retroarch/.retroarch/retroarch.cfg (don't be like me and destroy your config and have to reflash).
-1. *IMPORTANT* If you're using it, make sure ADB is disabled before trying to plug in your controller or it won't be detected.
+1. *IMPORTANT*: If you're using it, make sure ADB is disabled before trying to plug in your controller or it won't be detected.
 1. You may need to reconfigure the controls in retroarch.
    1. Settings -> Input -> Maximum Users = 2 (number of controllers + 1)
    2. Do not touch Port 1 Controls in global settings, they are mapped to rg35xx buttons.